 Valid e-mail address – iVisa will send you a copy of your visa even if the visa is linked to your passport electronically.
 You will be required to show it at the immigration office.
 The delivery system is via e-mail in PDF format, so make sure that you provide a valid and accurate e-mail address.

-iVisa’s form can’t get much easier, and in case you need assistance, iVisa has an amazing 24/7 support service for Dutch.
+iVisa’s form can’t get much easier, and in case you need assistance, iVisa has an amazing 24/7 support service.
 You can give them a call so they help you in every step of the way.

 The process consists of three simple steps.